 - Is committed to serving global to local communities by helping them address critical environmental challenges such as climate change, green infrastructure development, affordable renewable energy, conservation, and sustainable management.

 Our School recognizes that environmental challenges are increasingly international and seeks to build a truly global school of the environment, with students from more than 30 countries currently enrolled.
 See our Facebook, Instagram, and Twitter feeds for regular updates on F&ES.

-Dr. Burke is an ecosystem ecologist, focusing on carbon and nitrogen cycling in semi-arid rangeland ecosystems.
-Her work with graduate students, postdoctoral associates, and colleagues addresses the influence of land use management, climatic variability, and regional variability on these ecosystems.
+Dr. Burke is an ecosystem ecologist whose research has focused on carbon and nitrogen cycling in semi-arid rangeland ecosystems.
+Her work with graduate students, postdoctoral associates, and colleagues has addressed the influence of land use management, climatic variability, and regional variability on these systems.
 She teaches in the fields of environmental science, ecosystem ecology, and biogeochemistry.
-Current courses include a freshman course "Environment" in the Haub School, and "Ecology as a Profession" for Ph.D. students in the Program in Ecology.

 Service: Dr. Burke serves the national scientific community through service on scientific panels and committees, with the goal of bringing science to critical policy issues.

 - 2018 Elected Member, Connecticut Academy of Science and Engineering

 - 2010 Fellow, American Association for the Advancement of Sciences